Intervention and Reflective Report

 3. Rationale

 The intervention will be a living manifesto on hearing impairment accessibility, a living document initiated by me, and co-edited with colleagues and students, as a call for changes in the pedagogy of audio, sound, and music.
+It aims to invite colleagues to take a counterfactual approach and re-evaluate how we should communicate our experiences around sound, audio, and music.

 3.1.
 Students’ hearing preferences are differently situated.